ADBond/bga-calypso/README.md

 * round scoring tables
 * ~~access by-round scoring tables~~
-  * Done by server, but should move it all to UI so checking scores doesn't need to use server.
+  * ~~Done by server, but should move it all to UI so checking scores doesn't need to use server~~
 * ~~player boxes should show number of completed calypsos~~
 * clear display on new round - not sure if there should be a manual 'click' or something to confirm